MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-submit-spark-jobs.md

 ---

 > [!NOTE]
-> - For more infomration about resource access while using Azure Machine Learning serverless Spark compute and attached Synapse Spark pool, visit [Ensuring resource access for Spark jobs](apache-spark-environment-configuration.md#ensuring-resource-access-for-spark-jobs).
+> - For more information about resource access while using Azure Machine Learning serverless Spark compute and attached Synapse Spark pool, visit [Ensuring resource access for Spark jobs](apache-spark-environment-configuration.md#ensuring-resource-access-for-spark-jobs).
 > - Azure Machine Learning provides a [shared quota](how-to-manage-quotas.md#azure-machine-learning-shared-quota) pool, from which all users can access compute quota to perform testing for a limited time.
 When you use the serverless Spark compute, Azure Machine Learning allows you to access this shared quota for a short time.

 ### Attach user assigned managed identity using CLI v2